mssql

 EXEC sp_trace_generateevent 82, N'My message'

-drop connections and databases
+drop connections and databases#

-ALTER DATABASE MyDatabase SET SINGLE_USER WITH ROLLBACK IMMEDIATE
+ALTER DATABASE MyDatabase SET SINGLE_USER WITH ROLLBACK IMMEDIATE GO DROP DATABASE MyDatabase GO

-compatibility levels
+compatibility levels#

-login audit
+login audit#

 Current audit level;